skijima404/skill-assessment/README.md

 >
 > 👉 **For the rationale behind this transition, see [ADR-0016](./docs/adr/0016-mvp-rollback.md).**

+## 🧩 About This Branch

+This branch implements a fully modular and structured version of the ChatGPT-based skill assessment application.
+It was developed as an advanced prototype to explore flexible, phase-driven facilitation within ChatGPT sessions.

+### Key Features

+- **Prompt Routing**
+  A centralized router (`role_router.md`) detects trigger words (e.g., `PO`, `!debug`) to switch modes dynamically.

+- **Phase-Based Prompt Injection**
+  Prompts are split by phase (`prompt_intro.md`, `prompt_roleplay.md`, etc.), and explicitly re-injected to mitigate ChatGPT’s memory drift.

+- **Facilitator Mode Enforcement**
+  `facilitator_prompt.md` maintains neutral tone, avoids meta-commentary, and constrains ChatGPT’s behavior during roleplay phases.

+- **Config-Driven Architecture**
+  Files like `config/po.yaml` and `config/lang/jp.yaml` map all relevant resources (prompts, characters, product briefs) to support role-specific logic.

+- **Reflection Phase with Report Output**
+  After roleplay ends, a dedicated prompt (`prompt_report_generation.md`) is used to generate a markdown report with strengths and improvement points.

+### Status

+Due to practical constraints (e.g., unstable GitHub fetches, prompt completion bias), this version was scaled down for the MVP.
+See [ADR-0016](../../docs/adr/0016-mvp-scale-down.md) for the full decision rationale.

+However, this design may be reintroduced in future advanced versions—especially for more complex roles like Enterprise Architect.

+---

 > **For ChatGPT: Please read [README_chat.md](https://raw.githubusercontent.com/skijima404/skill-assessment/refs/heads/main/shared/chat_landing/README_chat.md) instead of this file.

 This repository provides ChatGPT-ready skill assessment templates for virtual OJT (On-the-Job Training) by role.